|MP 2.01.42||Optical Diagnostic Devices for Evaluating Skin Lesions Suspected of Malignancy|

-As with any diagnostic tool, assessment of dermatoscopy involves a determination of its sensitivity, specificity, and positive and negative predictive values in different populations compared to a gold standard and whether the results of the diagnostic tests are ultimately used to benefit health outcomes.
-The gold standard for evaluation of pigmented skin lesions is excision with histologic diagnosis, in which, depending on the skill of the pathologist, sensitivity and specificity are considered near 100%.
+As with any diagnostic tool, assessment of dermatoscopy involves a determination of its sensitivity, specificity, and positive (PPV) and negative predictive values (NPV) in different populations compared with a reference standard and whether the results of the diagnostic tests are ultimately used to benefit health outcomes.
+The reference standard for evaluation of pigmented skin lesions is excision with histologic diagnosis, in which, depending on the skill of the pathologist, sensitivity and specificity are considered near 100%.
 The relevant health outcome is early diagnosis of a malignancy.
 Clinically, dermatoscopy is used in combination with clinical assessment, either based on direct visual inspection or review of photographs.
-Therefore, the diagnostic performance of dermatoscopy combined with clinical assessment must be compared with clinical assessment alone and then compared to the gold standard of histology.
-There are 4 general clinical situations in which dermatoscopy might be of benefit.
+Therefore, the diagnostic performance of dermatoscopy combined with clinical assessment must be compared with clinical assessment alone and then to the reference standard of histology.
+There are 4 general clinical situations in which dermatoscopy might be of benefit..

-- When patients present with a lesion with a low pretest possibility of malignancy, dermatoscopy could potentially be used to determine which lesions did not require excision, i.e., a deselection process.
-In this clinical situation, the negative predictive value of dermatoscopy is the most relevant diagnostic parameter.
+- When patients present with a lesion with a low pretest possibility of malignancy, dermatoscopy could potentially be used to determine which lesions did not require excision, ie, a deselection process.
+In this clinical situation, the NPV of dermatoscopy is the most relevant diagnostic parameter.

 - Some patients may present with multiple suspicious pigmented skin lesions such that excision of all or even some of them is not possible.
 In this clinical situation, a determination must be made which of the lesions is most clinically suspicious and requires excision.
-In this setting, the positive predictive value of dermatoscopy is the most relevant diagnostic parameter.
+In this setting, the PPV of dermatoscopy is the most relevant diagnostic parameter.

 - Serial assessment of lesions over time, as a technique to prompt excision when a lesion changes shape or color, is commonly performed in patients with multiple pigmented lesions or for lesions in locations difficult to excise.
 Serial conventional and digital photography has been used for this purpose.
-Both the positive and negative predictive values of results are relevant.
+Both the PPV and NPVs of results are relevant.